icetlab/icetlab.github.io/README.md

 In order to edit your profile page on the [team overview](https://www.icet-lab.eu/people/) (or adding a new page), you need to edit a few different files:

 - The [overview](https://github.com/icetlab/icetlab.github.io/blob/master/_pages/profiles.md) (`_pages/profiles.md`) contains metadata how the team page should be rendered.
-Entries here should be self-explanatory.
+Entries here are self-explanatory.
 - The actual text should be in a separate markdown page for each person (`_includes/people/YOUR_LAST_NAME.md`).
 You can use either HTML or Jekyll markdown.
 Check existing pages for examples.
 - Your profile picture should go into `assets/img/YOUR_LAST_NAME.png` (or jpg).